Veracity’s solution increased Boots UK’s control room space by installing multi-purpose display monitors.

 Centralisation of disparate surveillance technologies.

-icomply were asked to be a part of the changeover from a disparate, analogue-based control room to one equipped with icomply’s integration software.
+Veracity were asked to be a part of the changeover from a disparate, analogue-based control room to one equipped with Veracity’s integration software.
 Consequently, Boots UK now benefits from the centralisation of its surveillance technologies, a cohesive workflow and from the capacity to add or remove surveillance applications with ease if security requirements change over time.

 Before the upgrade, Boots UK asked a number of surveillance technology providers to submit a prospective project plan, which allowed Boots UK to see which business could provide the most comprehensive, cost-effective solution.
-TIS won the bid; included in it was icomply’s surveillance software and instillation service, which runs Command and Control, a surveillance application that streamlines the workflow of CCTV operators.
+TIS won the bid; included in it was VIEWSCAPE surveillance software and installation service, which runs Command and Control, a surveillance application that streamlines the workflow of CCTV operators.

 Visual improvements alongside spatial efficiency.

 Boots UK’s pre-2010 control room featured 22 CRT display monitors.
-After the icomply solution, this figure shrank to 8 – and LCD flat-screens were installed to improve the quality of displayed images.
+After the Veracity solution, this figure shrank to 8 – and LCD flat-screens were installed to improve the quality of displayed images.
 Control room space has thus been created.
-Because of the funnctinoality of Boots UK’s new CRT monitors, icomply has succeeded in improving the company’s operational capacity without increasing the day-to-day workload of control room operators.
+Because of the functionality of Boots UK’s new CRT monitors, Veracity has succeeded in improving the company’s operational capacity without increasing the day-to-day workload of control room operators.

 Preparing for difficult situations.